Honorary Advisory Board

 Prof. Ernest J. Moniz

-Co-Director of the Laboratory for Energy and the Environment at MIT and Director of the MIT Energy Initiative
+Co-Director, Laboratory for Energy and the Environment — Director, MIT Energy Initiative

 Dr. Ernest J. Moniz is a Professor of Physics at the Massachusetts Institute of Technology, where he has served on the faculty since 1973.
 Professor Moniz served as Under Secretary of the Department of Energy from October 1997 until January 2001.
 He also served from 1995 to 1997 as Associate Director for Science in the Office of Science and Technology Policy in the Executive Office of the President, where his responsibilities spanned the physical, life, and social and behavioral sciences, science education, and university-government partnerships.
 At MIT, Professor Moniz served as Head of the Department of Physics and as Director of the Bates Linear Accelerator Center.
 He is also a member of President Obama's Council of Advisors on Science and Technology (PCAST).